BigDogEnergy/discordBot/grace.md

         - No protests may be made from other players
     - CONFLICT boss drops will be processed through the guild's grace system as they represent our collective effort.
 3. Arch Bosses
-    - All items will be processed through our Grace system to ensure that players do not greed items that represent our collective effort.
+    - All items will be processed through our Grace system
+        - This will ensure that players do not greed items that represent our collective effort.
         - When a player is awarded an Arch Boss item that was processed through the grace system
             - They must immediately upgrade it to +1
                 - This process binds the item to the player.
                 - The item must then be linked into the guild chat.
 This acts as a display-of-good-faith.
 4. Internal Guild Item Gifting
     - If an item you have won (via grace usage or peaceful boss assignment) is in the guild chest, and you wish to send it to another player instead:
         - The receiving player must have at least 10 or more grace
         - The receiving player will lose 10 of their grace
-5. Roster-type Changes
+5. Roster-type Info Update
     - Players must now sign-up and state their preferred build(s)
     - Rolling for gear will be hierarchyed as follows: Main Spec -> Off Spec -> Greed